tstuefe/JEP387/jep.md

 In this scheme, chunks are sized in power-of-two steps from a minimum size up to a maximum size (these chunk sizes apply to both class and non-class space).

-Let the maximum size be large enough to serve any possible Metaspace allocation ("root chunk").
+The maximum size shall be large enough to serve any possible Metaspace allocation ("root chunk").
 The memory range of a VirtualSpaceNode would consist of a series of n root chunks.
 Its borders would be aligned to root chunk size.

-Let the minimum chunk size be small enough to house a single InstanceKlass in class space (1K for a 64bit VM.)
+The minimum chunk size shall be small enough to house the majority of InstanceKlass instances in class space (1K for a 64bit VM).

-_Remove humongous chunks:_ since root chunks would be large enough for the largest possible metadata allocation, and chunks can get committed on demand, there is no need for them anymore.
+_Remove humongous chunks:_ Since root chunks would be large enough for the largest possible metadata allocation, and chunks can get committed on demand, there is no need for humongous chunks anymore.
+That significantly simplifies code complexity.

-_Remove chunk headers from payload:_ house them in a separate chunk header pool.
-This results in chunks which can get now be fully uncommitted, and two neighboring uncommitted chunks would form a single contiguous memory mapping on the OS layer.
+_Split chunk headers from payload:_ they are to be housed in a separate chunk header pool.
+Separating chunk headers from their chunks would mean the chunks could get fully uncommitted without affecting the headers.
+Two neighboring uncommitted chunks would then form a single contiguous memory mapping on the OS layer, reducing virtual memory fragmentation.

-_Let Chunks grow in place if possible:_ in a power-2 buddy allocation scheme, chunks have a good chance to be able to grow in place if they are too small to house a new Metaspace allocation: if the chunk is followed by an empty buddy chunk, it can get melded into it.
+_Let Chunks grow in place if possible:_ in a power-2 buddy allocation scheme, chunks have a good chance to grow in place if they are too small to house a new Metaspace allocation: if the chunk is followed by an empty buddy chunk, they can be fused to one chunk.

 Advantages:

-- Much better defragmentation, also on long runs with many load/unload cycles.
-More efficient "fusing" of free chunks, allowing for larger contiguous memory ranges.
-Together with the removal of chunk headers from their payload this is a good preparation for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.
+- Much better defragmentation, also on long runs with many class load/unload cycles.
+More efficient coalescation of free chunks, allowing for larger contiguous memory ranges.
+Together with the separation of chunk headers from their payload this is a good preparation for uncommitting larger memory areas while keeping virtual memory fragmentation to a minimum.

 - More chunk sizes to choose from would result in less intrachunk waste.
 The fact that chunks can grow in place is a nice bonus.

 - Code clarity: the buddy allocator is a simple standard algorithm which is well known and understood.
 It is also cheap to implement.

-## How allocation would work
+## How allocation works

 - A class loader requests n words of Metaspace memory
 - The SpaceManager attempts to allocate from its current chunk.
-    - This may lead to committing memory, if the allocation were to spread over to an uncommitted commit granule.
+    - This may lead to committing memory if the allocation spans the boundary of an uncommitted commit granule.
     - If committing memory fails (hitting limit or GC threshold), allocation fails
 - If the chunk is too small to house the allocation, a new chunk is requested from the chunk manager.
     - An attempt is made to grow the chunk in-place.
     - Failing that, an attempt is made to take a new chunk from the free lists.
-        - If only larger chunks are available, they a split in a buddy style fashion to produce the output chunk.
-The splinter chunks are re-added to the freelist.
+        - If only a larger chunk is available, it is taken from its free list and split in buddy style fashion to produce the output chunk.
+The resulting splinter chunks are re-added to the freelist.
-    - If the free lists are empty, a new root chunk is retrieved from the underlying VirtualSpaceNode.
+    - If no free chunk is found in the free lists, a new root chunk is retrieved from the underlying VirtualSpaceNode.
 Note that this chunk does not necessarily have to be committed.
-This chunk is split in a buddy style fashion to produce the result chunk, and splinter chunks are added to the free list.
+Again, this chunk is split in buddy style fashion to produce the result chunk, and splinter chunks are added to the free list.

 ## How bulk-deallocation works
 - A class loader is collected, its metadata to be released
     - All chunks owned by this class loader are returned to the global free lists.
-    - Chunks are melded buddy-style fashion to its buddies, producing larger free chunks.
+    - Chunks are combined in buddy-style fashion with its buddies, producing larger free chunks.
-    - Chunks surpassing a certain tunable threshold will be uncommitted.
+    - Chunks surpassing a certain - tunable - threshold will be uncommitted.
 Obviously, only chunks equal or larger than a commit granule can be uncommitted.
     - Alternatively, or in combination, when a Metaspace is purged after a GC, free chunks larger than a given threshold can be uncommitted.

 ## Tunable parameters